Anita Hill to chair US harassment panel

 Anita Hill brought sexual harassment to national prominence in the US in 1991 when she publically testified that Supreme Court nominee Clarence Thomas had sexually harassed her when he was her boss at the Department for Education and at the Equal Employment Opportunity Commission.

-After her private allegations were leaked to the press, she testified publically at a televised investigative committee where her allegations came under attack.
+After her private allegations were leaked to the press, she testified publicly at a televised investigative committee where her allegations came under attack.
 He was eventually confirmed in the position, despite her testimony.

 Now a professor at Brandeis University in Boston, she said it was "time to end the culture of silence".